-\\Data based upon wages and employment averages for Welders, Cutters, Solderers, and Brazers in California: www.onetonline.org.
-Completion, Placement, and Licensure available on website at www.riversidesce.org
+\\Data based upon wages and employment averages for Welders, Cutters, Solderers, and Brazers in California: www.labormarketinfo.edd.ca.gov.

-This course involves welding tasks using arc, metal inert gas (M.I.G.), tungsten inert gas (T.I.G.), and has welding equipment for advancement in manufacturing positions in the welding industry.
-Students will learn how to use various tools and measuring devices pertaining to welding.
+This course involves welding tasks using arc, metal inert gas (M.I.C.), tungsten inert gas (T.I.C.), and gas welding equipment, leading to entry-level positions in the welding industry.
+Students will learn how to use various tools and machine set-up.
+These courses are not sequenced; students may participate in any course regardless of prior knowledge and skill level.
+Students may need to take the course up to six times depending upon prior knowledge to prepare for the American Welding Society (AWS) Certification exams at a qualified AWS Accredited testing Facility (ATF).

-- · Current government-issued photo ID. - $\cdot\;$ Social security card or right to work documentation.
+- · Current government-issued photo ID. - · Social security card or right to work documentation.